Map Projections

 Since longitude and latitude represent x/y coordinates, they can be directly graphed on a grid, and this is the default when you open an unprojected feature class in ArcGIS Pro.
 However, because longitudes are closer together the further you move away from the equator, the shapes of areas are flattened and expanded the further you move away from the equator.

-Equirectangular (unprojected) longitude and latitude is useful for diagnosing problems with data, but should not be used in any professional presentation, as it implies carelessness or ignorance of cartographic principles and standards.
+Equirectangular (unprojected) longitude and latitude is useful for diagnosing problems with data, but should not be used in any professional presentation, as that implies carelessness or ignorance of cartographic principles and standards.

 Figure